All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Learn exactly where to inject Ozempic, proper technique, and how to rotate injection sites.
 Expert guidance from the physician team at Form Blends.

 Ozempic is injected subcutaneously into the abdomen, the front of the upper thigh, or the back of the upper arm.
 These are the three approved injection sites.
-Most patients prefer the abdomen because it is easy to reach and tends to be the most comfortable.
+Most patients prefer the abdomen because it's easy to reach and tends to be the most comfortable.
 You should rotate your injection site each week and never inject into the same exact spot twice in a row.

 Detailed Answer: Ozempic Injection Sites and Technique